The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 Where to Store Your Bitcoin and Altcoins?

 Bitcoin works through the principle of public and private key cryptography, where one links to the other.
-A wallet stores the private key which is used for spending, and the public key is used for receiving.
+A wallet, also known as Bitcoin address, stores the private key which is used for spending, and the public key is used for receiving.

 Exchange Wallets Where You Bought Them